 The PWM module enables the generation of pulse width modulated signals on GPIO.
 The module implements an up or up-and-down counter with four PWM channels that drive assigned GPIOs.

 |PWM Individual Channel||Total Channel|

-For example, nRF52832 has 3 PWM individual channel.
+For example, nRF52832 has 3 PWM individual channels.
 Those modules provide up to 12 PWM channels with individual frequency control in groups of up to four channels.
 Furthermore, a built-in decoder and EasyDMA capabilities make it possible to manipulate the PWM duty cycles without CPU intervention.
 Arbitrary duty-cycle sequences are read from Data RAM and can be chained to implement ping-pong buffering or repeated into complex loops.

-The maximum of the PWM base clock frequency is 16MHz.
+The maximum of PWM base clock frequency is 16MHz.
 It means that it can only have a PWM frequency in integers of MHz, ie, 1, 2, 3, 4… MHz.

 Listed here are the main features of one PWM module:

 - Fixed PWM base frequency with programmable clock divider